Clubs Timetable for Spring 2nd part of half term

 Drama Club (Termly)

 Drama club has evolved from a request by the pupils through the School Council.
-The club meets after school and is led by Mrs Hunt.
-The club aims to encourage creativity, confidence and team building through drama.
+The club meets after school and aims to encourage creativity, confidence and team building through drama.
 Due to our busy schedules this club does not run all year round - look out for letters from school announcing the next session.

 The aim of the club is to teach young people new cooking skills and techniques.
 The children will prepare tasty, healthy dishes which can be taken home for the family to try.
 Whilst the dishes are cooking, we’ll sample the dish which we will have prepared earlier, to enable us to evaluate the session.

-The club will run after school on Mondays, from 3.20pm until 4.45pm by Mrs Asker and Mrs Utting.
-For health and safety reasons, spaces will be limited to 8 children and run in blocks of 3 weeks.
-The cost is £19.50 including ingredients.
+The club will run after school on Tuesday and will be limited to 9 children and run in blocks of 3 weeks.
+The cost is £21.00 including ingredients.
 Dietary needs and allergies will be catered for.

 Film Club* (Termly)